 In the garden were gooseberry bushes, apple trees and a huge vegetable patch.
 My uncle was very good at growing vegetables and our diet featured all manner of home grown foodstuffs.
 Not that it actually worked, but the garden also featured a hand-pump for drawing water, a remnant of a bygone age.

-The pump may have been obsolete, but it was an incredibly old-fashioned way of life, even when I lived there.
+The pump may have been obsolete, but we lived an incredibly old-fashioned way of life.
 My grandmother and some of her children had been farmers.
 They rented the house, which must have been 200 years old, having had to vacate their nearby farm in the nineteen sixties.

 A magnificent Ulsterwoman, my grandmother was matriarch of the family.
 She sorted out breakfast, lunch and dinner for the entire family and wore a blue and white pinny all day, every day.